dergigi/ants/README.md

 ## Ranking behavior

-- When you are logged in, profile lookups and author resolution use **personalizedPagerank** from your point of view (your pubkey is sent as `source`).
+- When logged in and Vertex credits are available, profile lookups and author resolution use **personalizedPagerank** (your pubkey is sent as `source`).
-- When you are not logged in, the app falls back to **globalPagerank**.
+- When logged out or Vertex is unavailable, relay-based ranking is used (see fallback below).

 This applies when resolving usernames like `by:john` or direct profile lookups like `p:john`.
 See the Vertex docs for details on parameters and response format: [`https://vertexlab.io/docs/services/search-profiles/`](https://vertexlab.io/docs/services/search-profiles/).

 Note that proper username resolution requires Vertex credits.
 See [Vertex pricing](https://vertexlab.io/pricing/) for details on credit costs and tiers.

-### Vertex credit fallback
+### Fallback ranking

-If the Vertex DVM responds with an "insufficient credits" status, we fall back to a relay search for `kind:0` profiles matching the username and rank candidates as follows:
+If Vertex is unavailable or credits are insufficient (or when logged out), we fall back to a relay search for `kind:0` profiles matching the username and rank candidates as follows:

 - Logged in: prioritize profiles that you directly follow; tiebreak by prefix match and name.
 - Not logged in: sort by the number of follower references (count of `kind:3` contacts that include the candidate pubkey), then prefix match and name.